jcolag/entropy-arbitrage/2025-01-09-fistful-datas.md

  > **PICARD**: Computer, activate Picard Mozart trio, program one.
 Play back tracks one, two and three.
 Tempo allegro.

-Data will tell us later, but so that you have the link, the music changes to Dvořák's [*Slavonic Dances*](https://en.wikipedia.org/wiki/Slavonic_Dances).
+Data will tell us later, but so that you have the link, the music changes to Dvořák's {% wiki Slavonic_Dances|*Slavonic Dances*|en %}.

  > **RIKER**: Felis catus, is your taxonomic nomenclature.
 An endothermic quadruped, carnivorous by nature.